A certain type of padding thickness and density

 warranty.
 For most residential carpets, a 7/16" thickness is most common

-and either a 6 pound density or an 8 pound density will be selected.
+and either a 6-pound density or an 8-pound density will usually be selected.
+Looped

 Don't make the mistake of thinking that a

 thicker pad will be a better pad.
 If you chose a padding that is too thick it

 can cause wrinkles to develop in your carpet.
 In most homes 7/16" is the

 thickest padding you would want to select to keep the carpet warranty in

 Styles | Learn about Carpet

 Padding is also rated by its density.
 Some pads